 Road incidents that involve even the mere possibility of a self-driving vehicle hitting a pedestrian scare away consumers.
 Recent tragic events like an Uber car killing a woman have motivated OEMs to search for new means to ensure safety.

 According to a report by Deloitte, users care more about their safety than about all the cool features autonomous cars have to offer.
-It looks like now is the right time to stop and rethink the very concept of self-driving cars, focusing on safe driving before cars even hit the road.
+It looks like now is the right time to stop and rethink the very concept of self-driving cars, focusing on how to make self-driving cars safer before cars even hit the road.

-Intellias has written an overview of the most promising features that can help make self-driving cars safe in the eyes of consumers.
+Intellias has written an overview of the most promising features that can help increase security in automotive and make the autonomous driving safer for everyone in the eyes of consumers.

 According to annual global road crash statistics, on average 3,287 people die per day in road crashes.
 Sadly, autonomous vehicles tested on the roads have contributed to these statistics.
 The good news, though, is that there’s another way to test self-driving vehicles without endangering people in or around them.

-Virtual simulation is a solution to the problem, allowing researchers to run vehicles through different scenarios indoors.
+Virtual simulation is a solution to the problem, increasing security in automotive and allowing researchers to run vehicles through different scenarios indoors.
 Virtual test drives show how an autonomous vehicle behaves under various conditions and in different cases.
 These conditions even include collisions, which are hard to test in the real world.

 Waymo, for example, actively uses computer simulation to test its autonomous vehicles.
 The company builds full virtual city models and tests its self-driving software on them.
 Waymo collects data on virtual rides daily.
 Afterward, the company pours this data into its 600 minivans that are tested in the real world to make the vehicles safe on public roads.

 Nvidia is another big adopter of virtual simulation.
 In fact, in response to the Uber accident, Nvidia has stopped testing autonomous cars on public roads.
-At the company’s GPU Technology Conference, Nvidia presented its own simulator for autonomous car testing.
+At the company’s GPU Technology Conference, Nvidia presented its own simulator for autonomous car testing to increase security in vehicles.

 The Nvidia Drive Constellation platform is a cloud-based system for photorealistic simulation.
 It tests autonomous car software through virtual simulations.
 The technology allows self-driving vehicles to run millions of miles in datacenters, not on public roads.